Pulmonary Artery Pulsatility Index (PAPi)

-In an effort to not fly blind in patients with advanced heart failure or cardiogenic shock, certain equations exist to help us manage our patients.
-This helps us identify who is not doing well and act on their deterioration before it really hits the fan.
-To measure how the left heart is doing, we use cardiac power output (CPO) which I have dissected in THIS POST.
-To measure how the right heart is doing, I introduce you to the pulmonary artery pulsatility index.
-I’d like to clarify right off the bat that, per Lim et al. “the PAPi is related to, but is not a direct measure of RV function”.
-The index is here to help us, not to be an absolute.
-Definitely recommend you check out that Lim article as it is far more thorough than this post.
+To not fly blind in patients with advanced heart failure or cardiogenic shock, certain equations exist to help us manage our patients.
+This allows us to identify who is not doing well and act on their deterioration before it really hits the fan.
+We use cardiac power output (CPO), which I have dissected in THIS POST, to measure how the left heart is doing.
+Clinicians and researchers want to validate the aortic pulsatility index for those with cardiogenic shock secondary to decompensated heart failure.
+I introduce you to the pulmonary artery pulsatility index to measure how the right heart is doing.

 How do we obtain a Pulmonary Artery Pulsatility Index (PAPi)?